durudex/durudex-docs/docs/dev/api/post.md

 mutation {
   updatePost(input: {
     id: "post-id",
-    text: "Durudex to the moon"
+    text: "Durudex to the moon 🚀"
   })
 }
 ```